Novak Djokovic beats Daniil Medvedev to win US Open men’s final, extending his record grand slam titles to 24 | KRDO

 “To make history of this sport is truly remarkable and special in every possible and every possible meaning of the word special,” Djokovic said.

-It was important to him that his daughter – as well as his nine-year-old son – got to experience their father win when they were old enough to understand the victory, he said.
+It was important to him that his daughter – as well as his 9-year-old son – got to experience their father win when they were old enough to understand the victory, he said.

 And as for what keeps him going, Djokovic said: “I don’t want to leave the sport if I’m still playing at the top.”